- Raja Yoga Insights #1

 During the practicum, as part of the magnetization process, we were instructed to experience the feelings that come with the fulfillment of your vision, and to generate gratitude “for what you have”.

-Gratitude, of course, is an incredible positive emotion that primes the pump, or completes the circuit, for a spiritual connection.
+Gratitude, of course, is an incredibly positive emotion that primes the pump, or completes the circuit, for a spiritual connection.
 But someone who is laboring or under duress may have a hard time finding something to be grateful for that they have already received- – especially if what they were grateful for is now gone!

 I believe that advance gratitude is a more powerful way to achieve the same goal.
 Of course, it helps if you have already experienced a connection in the past.
 It’s a lot easier to be grateful in advance for something you have experienced before, and which you know is coming again.
 But if you haven’t, then give advance gratitude a try!